 When bringing forward a bonus or dividend you must also consider the impact that doing so would have on your personal allowance, tax credit and child benefit claims.

-If your employer pays for the private fuel used in your company car you can avoid the fuel benefit charge if you repay your employer in full for all of the private fuel before 6 April 2019.
+If your employer pays for the private fuel used in your company car you can avoid the fuel benefit charge for 2019/20 if you repay your employer in full for all of the private fuel before 6 July 2020.
 It may be a worthwhile exercise for you to calculate the amount that you will need to repay to your employer as you may find that the amount to repay is much less than the tax charge on the benefit in kind.
 The fuel benefit calculation has increased significantly over the last few years and will continue to increase next year.

-Additionally, you may wish to consider changing your company car to a car with lower carbon dioxide emissions or to save tax or alternatively giving up your company car and using your own vehicle for business travel and claiming a tax free mileage allowance from your employer instead.
+Additionally, you may wish to consider changing your company car to an electric car or a car with lower carbon dioxide emissions to save tax, or giving up your company car altogether and using your own vehicle for business travel and claiming a tax free mileage allowance from your employer instead.
+The calculation of the car benefit is due to change from 6 April 2020 as the government has announced two tables, one for cars registered after 6 April 2020 and one for company cars registered before that date.
+If you have a company car, you should review the tables to see whether or not your company car benefit will increase or decrease as a result.

 Pension contributions made on behalf of directors and employees are a tax efficient means of extracting profits from the company.
 Unlike personal pension contributions, employer contributions are not limited to 100% of earnings.
-It is important to consider the Annual Allowance and to calculate any carried-forward relief when deciding upon the level of pensions contribution to make.
+It is important to consider the Annual Allowance and to calculate any carried-forward relief when deciding upon the level of pension contribution that your employer should make.
 Further information is included in the section “Personal pension contributions to reduce tax” in the Individuals section below.

 Under the Tax-Free Childcare scheme eligible families get 20% of their annual childcare costs paid for by the Government.
 The way it works is that for every 80p you pay into a Childcare Account, the Government will contribute 20p.
 This could mean up to £2,000 per child (the scheme assumes a maximum of £10,000 per year childcare costs per child.
 If you pay more, you won’t get more help).
 Crucially, both parents need to be working in order to qualify.